Donating Hair For Wigs

 Can grey hair be donated?

 Yes, you can donate grey hair!
 Medical hair loss can be cause by a lifelong condition, and there are most people are looking for the most natural wig possible!
-You can donate hair of any (natural) colour, ranging from a few grey strands to snow white.
+The AAAF accept donations of any (natural) colour, ranging from a few grey strands to snow white.

 Would you like to donate?